Maria Entraigues

-Maria Entraigues-Abramson (also known professionally as María María) is an Argentine-American singer, composer, and actress, and is the Director of Development for the SENS Research Foundation.
+Maria Entraigues (also known professionally as Maria Maria) is an Argentine-American singer, composer, and actress, and is the Director of Development for the Lifespan Research Institute, having long held that role with the SENS Research Foundation before its merger into the Institute.

 As Director of Development for the SENS Research Foundation, Entraigues has represented the Foundation internationally at conferences and in the media, and has explained and promoted the Foundation's goals of eradicating the diseases and disabilities of aging through innovative biotechnologies, including presentations at conferences internationally.
+In 2025, Entraigues was a cofounder of the Alliance for Longevity Science, Arts & Entertainment (ALSAE).
 Entraigues is also one of "The 300 Members of Methuselah Foundation", a group of people committed to help the advancement of technologies to eradicate the needless suffering of age-related disease and extend healthy human life.
 She is fluent in Spanish, English and Italian.

 Early life and career

 Born in Buenos Aires, Entraigues became involved in the entertainment business when she was very young, acting on the popular TV show Supermingo with Juan Carlos Altavista.
 She toured as a singer with artist Alejandro Lerner, appearing on three albums with him.
 Later she sang with various artists, including Luis Miguel, Alejandro Sanz, Ricky Martin, Rubén Rada, Juan Carlos Baglietto, Nito Mestre, Ricardo Montaner, Shaila Dúrcal, Pepe Aguilar, Jean-Michel Byron, Cristian Castro, Colin Hay, and Eikichi Yazawa.
 She writes a monthly article about "The Voice and Singing" for Músico Pro, a Spanish music magazine from Music Maker Publications.

 Entraigues moved to Boston in 1992 when she was awarded with a scholarship to study Voice Performance and Composition at the Berklee College of Music.
 She later established herself in Los Angeles, California, and became a United States citizen.
 From 2009 to 2012, she also served as cultural attaché to the Consulate General of Argentina in Los Angeles.